Innmind/documentation/docs/philosophy/simplicity.md

 ## In practice

-The [Filesystem package](../getting-started/operating-system/filesystem.md) was bit (in an early version) for mistaking easyness by simplicity.
+The [Filesystem package](../getting-started/operating-system/filesystem.md) was bitten (in an early version) for mistaking easyness by simplicity.

 The `Adapter` interface has a `get` method to return a file.
 Initially the argument passed to it was a `string` to represent the file name.
 But months later when building an [S3](https://github.com/Innmind/S3) abstraction for this interface it wasn't clear if a path could be passed in the string.